 There are many reasons why patients might wish to consider veneers to improve their teeth.
 Three main ways this treatment can improve your natural teeth include:

 Veneers are a great solution to restore the look of the teeth in many situations.
 However, significant misalignment, large gaps, extreme tooth decay, or serious dental trauma may require other measures to restore full, natural dental function.
 Our doctors will consult with you to determine if veneers are the right option for you.
 If not, we will find another effective solution to meet your needs.
+As the best dental office in Cottonwood, we will ensure the most appropriate dental treatments for your optimal health.

 Our office takes extra care with every procedure.
 Our process begins with a consultation to determine how you want to change your current smile.
-Bring in pictures of smiles you ike to give us an idea of what you desire your outcome to be.
-We will discuss different options and can even show you how your veneers are likely to look by using a model or placing tooth-colored filling on your teeth.
+Bring in pictures of smiles you like to give us an idea of what you desire your outcome to be.
+We will discuss different options and can even show you how your veneers are likely to look by using a model or placing the tooth-colored filling on your teeth.

 With a plan in place, we will then make molds of your teeth.
 If any enamel needs to be removed, we will take care of that before making the molds.
 We then send the molds to a dental lab to create your custom veneers.
 We’ll place temporary veneers on your teeth in the meantime.
 After a few weeks, the veneers will arrive and, once we’ve confirmed they are what you want, we will cement them to your teeth.